AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 Figure @fig:contradictionInData illustrates the error and precision curves in presence of contradicting data.
 The script given above makes the neural network learn two different outputs for exactly the same input values.
 As a consequence, the network will have to make mistake during the learning phase.

-Using a real and non-trivial dataset it is likely that this situation will happens.
-In case that the contradictory occurrences is low, then the network will handle the dataset properly.
+In a real and non-trivial dataset it is likely that this situation will happen.
+In case that the contradictory occurrences is low, then the network will consider this contradiction as pure noise and will has tendency to diminish it.

 ## Classifying data & one hot encoding